liferay/yui3/README.md

 > :warning: This fork is intended for use in liferay-portal only.
 Our fork of YUI is deprecated and only critical patches will be applied case by case.

+> :warning: Use `npm install` followed by `npm run build` to build this project since we have overridden the original build from YUI3.

 YUI 3: The Yahoo User Interface Library
 =======================================